Oliver-Federico/Personality-Test/README.md

 *   Step 3.
 The function opens the output file and deletes all prior data.
 If you don't want this open the file and delete lines 17,18, and 19.
 *   Step 4.
 The function creates a while loop that only changes when the outputs is less than the length of the personality.txt document.
 Everything else after this    step is completed within the while loop.
 *   Step 5.
 The function runs another function called processData (see documentation below) to get the current test participants name, and a list of current response   we are looking at (the 70 character A, B, -'s) and splits it into 10 groups of 7.
 *   Step 6.
-The function runs another function called calculations (see documentation below) which returns the number for the introvert or extrovert, sensing or intutition, thinking or feeling, and judging or preceiving.
+The function runs another function called calculations (see documentation below) which returns the number for the introvert or extrovert, sensing or intutition, thinking or feeling, and judging or perceiving.
 *   Step 7.
 The function runs another function called analyise (see documentation below) to return the letter that corresponds to the score given for each category.
 *   Step 8.
 The function converts the number score of each category into a string to be manipulated.
 *   Step 9.
 The function runs another function called output (see documentation below) which takes in all the data we just got from the other functions and outputs them into the output.txt file.